stephanoparaskeva/wdi-project-4-infinite/README.md

  ![](https://i.imgur.com/jka6FeJ.png?1)

-3. Steps 1 and 2 highlight the limit of functionality for users that are not registered and logged in to the app.
-Login and register are both are accessed via the door icon in the top right of the header).
+3. Steps 1 and 2 are the limit of functionality for users that are not registered and logged in to the app.
+Login and register are both accessed via the door icon in the top right of the header).
 Once logged in, the user can access their personal portfolio via a new icon of a graph that appears in the header.

  ![](https://i.imgur.com/iajeTNc.png)